hmdshariati/laravel-auto-release/README.md

 php artisan vendor:publish --provider="AndrewLrrr\LaravelAutomateRelease\ServiceProvider"
 ```

-After installation you need to commit file changes because Laravel Project Builder will start `git clean` and `git reset` commands which resetting all changed and untracked files.
+After installation you need to commit file changes because Laravel Automate Release will start `git clean` and `git reset` commands which resetting all changed and untracked files.
 You can remove this commands (I will tell about later) but now you should do next:

 ```
 git add .